SpencerHenry/Disc-sim/disc-sim/index.markdown

 ## Acknowledgements

-I would like to thank Dr. Vida Vakilian for her support of the Project.
+I would like to give a special thanks to Dr. Vida Vakilian for her support of the Project.